oehrasa/Oehrasa-Bookies-Addon/README.md

 - **Cart-Placer** - Places any minecarts on any rails in range
 - **Chest-Aura** - High-speed automatic container opener
 - **Chest-Tracker** - Track items in containers
+- **Dried-Ghast** - Give these cute and tiny little creatures a second chances
 - **Container-Peek** - Displays the tracked contents from Chest-Tracker when you look at the block
 - **Elytra-Path** - Shows your elytra flight path to destination with smooth movement. better luck next time, Pilots
 - **Item-Despawn** - Highlights items that are about to despawn.